 Blend: 74% cotton, 20% hemp, 6% merino wool

-Wrapping Qualities: Dense and grippy with the wool giving a small amount of bounce.
+Wrapping Qualities: A soft density with the wool giving a small amount of bounce.
 This wrap is strong and stays put when wrapped!
-The tight weave and hemp mean that it is initially a little rougher than our Alchemy wraps but it soon softens with use.
+The tighter weave and hemp mean that it is initially a little rougher than our Alchemy wraps but it soon softens with use.
 Smooth textured but not slippy.

 Care Requirements: No special care requirements.
 Can be machine washed and tumble dried.
 Iron when slightly damp.